Aarav2709/ProdTab/README.md

 - Tech: Vanilla HTML, CSS, and JavaScript
 - Storage: Browser `localStorage` (no servers, no data leaves your device)

-## What’s included
+## What's included

-- 📅 Calendar — view the current date and pick a date to copy it in multiple formats
+- Calendar — view the current date and pick a date to copy it in multiple formats
-- ✅ Todo list — simple task list with persistent storage
+- Todo list — simple task list with persistent storage
-- 🔖 Bookmarks — quick links grid with icons and edit/delete controls
+- Bookmarks — quick links grid with icons and edit/delete controls
-- 📋 Clipboard — 5 small slots for frequently-used text snippets with per-slot copy/paste
+- Clipboard — 5 small slots for frequently-used text snippets with per-slot copy/paste
-- 📝 Notepad — a simple persistent notes area
+- Notepad — a simple persistent notes area
-- 🎨 Minimal dark theme — distraction-free, low-contrast design
+- Minimal dark theme — distraction-free, low-contrast design

 ## Quick Start